Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Override-Screen-Space-Reflection.md

 ### Ray-traced reflection

 Currently, ray tracing in HDRP does not support [decals](decal.md).
 This means that, when you use ray-traced reflection, decals do not appear in reflective surfaces.

+If a transparent material has **Receive SSR Transparent** enabled, HDRP will evaluate the reflections as smooth.